garylirocks/quickrefs/azure-networking.markdown

 In a large network deployment, you could have multiple firewall instances in hub vNets and secured virtual hubs, Azure Firewall Manager helps to manage rules across all the instances.

-- Centrally deploy and configure multiple multiple Azure Firewall instances
-- Can span different Azure regions and subscriptions
+- A central view of security services (Azure Firewall, WAF, DDoS etc) in **multiple regions and subscriptions**
 - Hierarchical policies:
   - Central IT author global policies
   - DevOps team could author local firewall rules for better agility